choria-io/provisioner/README.md

 To enable the Choria Broker must be of the kind described above in `Preparing a Broker Environment` and [Choria Streams](https://choria.io/docs/streams) must be enabled.

 Setting `leader_election: true` in the Provisioner configuration will enable campaigns, when this is set the Provisioners will start in the Paused mode.

-## Provisioning nodes

-The agent has the following actions:

-  * **gencsr** - generates a private key and CSR on the node, returns the CSR and directory they were stored in
-  * **configure** - configures a node with the given configuration, signed certificate and ca and path to the ssl store
-  * **restart** - restarts the server after a random splay
-  * **reprovision** - re-enter provisioning mode
-  * **release_update** - update the choria binary in-place from a repository

-Each action takes an optional token which should match that compiled into the Choria binary via the `ProvisionToken` flag.

-You can either write your own provisioner end to end or use one we provide and plug into it with just the logic to hook into your CA and logic for generating configuration.

-### Use our provisioner

-A provisioner project is included that can be used to provision your nodes, it allows you to hook in a program to compute the config and integrate with your SSL.
-It has this generic flow:

-Nodes will be discovered at startup and then every `interval` period:

-  * Discover all nodes
-    * Add each node to the work list

-It will also listen on the network for registration and lifecycle events:

-  * Listen for node registration and lifecycle events
-    * Add each node to the work list

-Regardless of how a node was found, this is the flow it will do:

-  * Pass every node to a worker
-    * Fetch the inventory using `rpcutil#inventory`
-    * Request a CSR if the PKI feature is enabled using `choria_provision#gencsr`
-    * Call the `helper` with the inventory and CSR, expecting to be configured
-      * If the helper sets `defer` to true the node provisioning is ended and next cycle will handle it
-    * Configure the node using `choria_provision#configure`
-    * Restart the node using `choria_provision#restart`

-When this provisioner start up it will emit a `choria:lifecycle:startup:1` event with component `provisioner`.

 #### Writing the helper